pingcap/docs/br/backup-and-restore-storages.md

 # External Storages

 Backup & Restore (BR), TiDB Lighting, and Dumpling support reading and writing data on the local filesystem and on Amazon S3.
-BR also supports reading and writing data on the Google Cloud Storage.
+BR also supports reading and writing data on the Google Cloud Storage (GCS).
 These are distinguished by the URL scheme in the `--storage` parameter passed into BR, in the `-d` parameter passed into TiDB Lightning, and in the `--output` (`-o`) parameter passed into Dumpling.

 ## Schemes